M-itch/codscriptdoc/README.md

 ## Support
-If you have a questions or something is wrong - visit out [Killtube thread](https://killtube.org/showthread.php?2935-Script-documentation-2)
+If you have a questions or something is wrong - visit [Killtube thread](https://killtube.org/showthread.php?2935-Script-documentation-2)